Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using this medicine (Orudis) and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using this medicine (Orudis) and may be greater with higher doses or long-term use.
 Do not use this medicine (Orudis) right before or after bypass heart surgery.

 The Orudis brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.

 Uses of Orudis:

 - It is used to ease pain.

 - It is used to ease painful period (menstrual) cycles.

 - It is used to treat some types of arthritis.